gbv/coli-conc-docker/README.md

 }
 EOT
 ```

-We also set up access to Wikidata concepts via [wikidata-jskos](https://github.com/gbv/wikidata-jskos) (for best compatibility, import the Wikidata scheme into jskos-server as well; see [data import](#data-import) below).
-Adjust the configuration as necessary (see also [Cocoda's documentation on the config file](https://github.com/gbv/cocoda#configuration)).

 ### jskos-server
 Let's create the basic configuration file for jskos-server and inject the public key that login-server created earlier into it: